 What are hatching programs

-Hatching programs are where a kit that often contains several fertile eggs, an incubator, bedding and food are provided often to schools pre-schools, or aged care facilities.
-They are typically run with the goal of helping to teach kids about life cycles as part of the curriculum, however we believe there are far better ways to teach kids about sharing the planet than through hatching programs.
-The organisations who run these programs are commercial ventures with a vested interest in selling them as positive experiences.
+Hatching programs are where a kit that often contains several fertile eggs, an incubator, bedding and food are provided often to schools pre-schools or aged care facilities.
+They are typically run with the goal of helping to teach kids about life cycles as part of the curriculum, however, we believe there are far better ways to teach kids about sharing the planet than through hatching programs.
+The organisations that run these programs are commercial ventures with a vested interest in selling them as positive experiences.
 Sadly, we have seen the negative consequences of running these programs and it frequently involves heartbreak, before undertaking such a program we implore you to become fully aware.
 Below are some of the issues that we see occurring commonly in hatching programs.

 Living up to a Mother Hen's level of care is hard